This Week in AG History — August 12, 1951

 Flower noted that, during this early phase of Pentecostal history from 1907 to 1914, “men and women sold out for God, left their occupations, and devoted themselves to the propagation of the Full Gospel message.”
 However, disagreements over doctrine and a lack of accountability on morals and finances created challenges within the young Movement.

 The Assemblies of God was formed in 1914 by ministers who desired accountability on doctrine and ethics and who also recognized the value of cooperation in areas such as publishing, ministerial education, and missions.

-“Through the co-operation of united churches, the message of the latter rain has been spread to the ends of the earth.
-The missionary cause has been promoted until now there are literally hundreds of thousands of saved and Holy Ghost baptized believers with some in almost every country on earth.
-It is too late to accept the adage that organization is of the devil when we have a concrete example of what a simple, co-operative organization can do and has done.”
+Flower wrote: “Through the cooperation of united churches, the message of the latter rain has been spread to the ends of the earth.
+The missionary cause has been promoted until now there are literally hundreds of thousands of saved and Holy Ghost-baptized believers with some in almost every country on earth.
+It is too late to accept the adage that organization is of the devil when we have a concrete example of what a simple, cooperative organization can do and has done.”

 Also featured in this issue:

 • “You Have One Problem – Solve It!” by U. S. Grant